OpenVPN/openvpn/doc/man-sections/protocol-options.rst

     (typically used on routers or other embedded devices).

 --ncp-disable
-  Disable "Negotiable Crypto Parameters".
+  **DEPRECATED** Disable "Negotiable Crypto Parameters".
 This completely disables cipher negotiation.

 --secret args
   Enable Static Key encryption mode (non-TLS).
 Use pre-shared secret